Netflix’s ’Love Is Blind’ Is The Next Unconscionably Watchable Dating Show

 For all these reasons it’s surprising to find myself becoming mildly obsessed with Netflix’s new dating show, er, social experiment, Love Is Blind.
 The premise is simple… well, sort of simple.
 It’s logistically sophisticated, morally indefensible, and objectively insane.
 They take a group of single people and have them go on “dates” with each other that take place solely inside “pods” where they aren’t allowed to see each other.
 If two have fallen in love by the end of 10 days, they can get engaged to be married and then see each other.

 We might as well do the shorthand thing because it’s very easy: Love Is Blind is basically like if you put The Bachelor, The Dating Game, Married At First Sight, 90 Day Fiancée, Climbing For Dollars, and the forever smudged line between public and private personae in a blender.
-It comes from the age-old reality TV formula of putting hot dummies with issues into a jar, shaking it up, and watching them fight.
+It’s an effort not to use the word “dystopian” when describing it, and yet it comes from the same age-old reality TV formula of putting hot dummies with issues into a jar, shaking it up, and watching them fight.

 It’s produced by Kinetic Content, who also gave us the aforementioned Married at First Sight, the Little Women franchise (apparently Real Housewives with little people) and, according to their website, something called “Man Vs. Child: Chef Showdown” (damn, I need to watch more TV).
 I appreciate entertainment that doesn’t aspire much beyond a medieval jester farce.
 We’re all medieval kings on the couch, the Kims Jong Il of our own living rooms.
 Humiliate yourselves for my pleasure!